 \section{Abstract}

-The neuronal paradigm of studying the brain has left us with major limitations in both our understanding of how neurons process information to achieve biological intelligence and how such knowledge can be translated into artificial intelligence.
-Overturning our fundamental assumptions of how the brain works, the recent exploration of glia is revealing that these long-neglected brain cells, and in particular astrocytes, dynamically contribute to and regulate neuronal activity by interacting with neurons at the synaptic level.
-Following recent glial-specific \textit{in vivo} calcium imaging studies, we built a biologically-constrained model of an astrocytic-neural network and analyzed the dynamics of the astrocyte-neural interaction.
-We show that the inclusion of astrocytes was sufficient to trigger transitions between learned states in a Hopfield-type model of memory.
-The timing of the transitions was governed by the dynamics of the calcium-dependent slow-currents in the astrocytic processes ensheathing the synapses.
-Our results align with calcium imaging studies that in the last several years have revealed that astrocytes respond to neural activity on a much faster timescale than previously believed, and provide a possible computational mechanism for the long-suspected role of astrocytes in learning and memory.
-Overall, this paper aims to steer and expand our concept of information processing in the brain to include non-neuronal elements.
+The neuronal paradigm of studying the brain has left us with limitations in both our understanding of how neurons process information to achieve biological intelligence and how such knowledge may be translated into artificial intelligence and its most brain-derived branch, neuromorphic computing.
+Overturning our fundamental assumptions of how the brain works, the recent exploration of astrocytes is revealing that these long-neglected brain cells dynamically regulate learning by interacting with neuronal activity at the synaptic level.
+Following recent experimental evidence, we designed an associative, Hopfield-type, neuronal-astrocytic network and analyzed the dynamics of the interaction between neurons and astrocytes.
+We show that astrocytes were sufficient to trigger transitions between learned memories in the neuronal component of the network.
+Further, we mathematically derived the timing of the transitions that was governed by the dynamics of the calcium-dependent slow-currents in the astrocytic processes.
+Overall, we provide a brain-morphic mechanism for sequence learning that is inspired by, and aligns with, recent experimental findings.
+To evaluate our model, we emulated astrocytic atrophy and showed that memory recall becomes significantly impaired after a critical point of affected astrocytes was reached.
+This brain-inspired and brain-validated approach supports our ongoing efforts to incorporate non-neuronal computing elements in neuromorphic information processing.